Karim0042/task-management/README.md

 - **Task Update:** Modify task details or update the status of a task.
 - **Task Completion:** Mark tasks as completed to track progress.
 - **Task List:** View a list of all tasks, sorted by due date or status.
-- **Simple and Intuitive Interface:** User-friendly design for easy navigation.

 ## Getting Started